tutts/react-single-image/README.md

 In a loosely coupled component world, its common for the View, Styles, Tests etc to coexist together.

-The global image folder is an exception to that modular rule, and with time we find our image folder increases in size as a project grows.
-We become reliant on friendly naming conventions or manually searching through a catalogue of images to avoid adding a duplicates.
+The global `/image` folder is an exception to that modular rule, and with time we find our image folder increases in size as a project grows.
+We become reliant on friendly naming conventions, or manually searching through a catalogue of images to avoid adding duplicates.

 <img src="https://i.imgur.com/BHrBONf.png" width="400" />

 ## Solution

-With Single Origin, it encourages the user to couple an image within a component folder, allowing the image to move freely with the module as a whole.
+With Single Origin, it encourages the user to tightly couple images within a component, allowing the image to be moved/deleted freely, and not increasing the project size by adding duplicate images used in other modules.

-Single Origin does this by walking a projects source files and identifies images based on it's matcher, it then hoists unique images into a global directory and leaves behind a Symlink or Reference File with the same name.
+Single Origin does this by walking a projects source files, and identifies images based on it's matcher, it then hoists unique images into a global directory and leaves behind a Symlink or Reference File.

 ## Installation